steppedreckoner/TowerDefense/ReadMe.txt

 Instructions:

 PLAY: Begins a new game.
 Enemy type cannot currently be changed.
-Place towers with 'T'.
-You can change what get placed by pressing 1, 2 or 3.
-Towers can be deleted with 80% refund by hovering over a tower and pressing 'D'.
+Select a tower type with either the tower menu ('T') or with the hotkeys (1, 2 or 3).
+Once a type is selected, place towers by left-clicking.
+Cancel a placement by right-clicking Towers can be deleted with 80% refund by hovering over a tower and pressing 'D'.
 Time can be accelerated/decelerated with the right/left arrow key respectively (Note: fast forwarding may cause enemies to fly off the course.
 This will be addressed eventually).

 EDITOR: Loads a map with all grass tiles.
 Tile type can be modified by clicking on a tile.
 Switch the type that clicking changes to by pressing the numbers 1-5 (1: Grass, 2: Dirt, 3: Water, 4: Start, 5: Goal).
 Press